sandstorm/typescript-react-app-kickstart-guide/README.md

 This gitbook serves as a guide for kickstarting a new React project.

-## TODO
-These features are currently missing but will be added in due time:
-* Sass workflow

 ## Prerequisites

 These tools are needed to start developing.